-The Alternative Investment Fund Managers Regulations (UK AIFMD) provide a regulatory framework for alternative investment fund managers (AIFMs), including managers of hedge funds, private equity firms and investment trusts.
+The Alternative Investment Fund Managers Regulations (UK AIFMD) provide a regulatory framework for alternative investment fund managers (AIFMs).
+Find out about the requirements.

 The scope of UK AIFMD is broad and, with a few exceptions, covers the management, administration and marketing of alternative investment funds (AIFs).
 Its focus is on regulating the UK AIFM rather than the AIF.